Nitsche methods for constrained problems in mechanics: Structure of the method

 Physically, equation \eqref{eq:nitschegen} shows that an important role of $\gamma$ is to scale the units of displacement in $\beta$ to the units of force in $\lambda$.
 More precisely, $\lambda$ should be proportional to $\frac{\beta}{\gamma}$ with the proportionality constant independent of $h$ and $\kappa$.
 Therefore, the material parameters of the problem must be included in $\gamma$.
 Mathematically speaking, a correct scaling of $\gamma$ is necessary to prove the uniform stability of the discrete saddle point formulation using an \emph{inverse inequality}; cf., e.g., \cite{gustafsson2017mixed, gustafsson2017nitsche, gustafsson2019error}.

 Finally, we wish to remark that the penalty method can be recovered from this formulation by removing the Lagrange multiplier terms (formally, $\lambda=0$), and that the Nitsche method for equality constraints is obtained simply by dropping the maximum operator (subscript $+$).
-The solution of the minimization problem \eqref{eq:nitschegen} using Newton's method is explained in Appendix A.
+Additionally, nonpositive constraints can be accommodated by changing the maximum operator to the minimum operator.
+The solution of the minimization problem \eqref{eq:nitschegen} using Newton's method is briefly explained in Appendix~A with a link to our numerical implementations \cite{sourcepackage}.